 It’s funny, this internet thing.
 According to Ritu Bhasin she’s been working online in some form or another since 1996, and to say, “she’s seen it all,” is an understatement for me most of the time.

-I’ve learned that while the internet can be an amazing place to express yourself, meet people, build a career, profit from a hobby, and get yourself addicted to certain things like facebook games or social media sites… after nearly 20 years, I’m becoming one of those people who begins to loathe what they love.
+I’ve learned that while the internet can be an amazing place to express yourself, meet people, build a career, profit from a hobby, learn how to stop self sabotage and self sabotaging behaviour and get yourself addicted to certain things like facebook games or social media sites… after nearly 20 years, I’m becoming one of those people who begins to loathe what they love.

 I’d be lying if I told you it wasn’t bothering me.